 What does this mean for mortgages and house prices?

-Interest rates on loans provided by financial institutions, including residential mortgages, follow the bank rate and rates in financial markets.
+Interest rates on loans provided by financial institutions, including residential mortgages, follow the Bank rate and rates in financial markets.
 As a result, an increase in bank rate will be translated into higher mortgage rates, although not necessarily by the same magnitude.

 The resulting rise in debt servicing costs will directly and immediately affect variable and tracker rate mortgage holders rather than fixed rate mortgage owners.
 But buyers applying for a new fixed rate mortgage or existing fixed rate mortgage owners who are looking to refinance will also be affected by higher interest rates on their mortgages if rates in financial markets move up as the bank rate increases.